livecomsjournal/livecomsjournal.github.io/index.md

     * Are the tutorials suitable for students with only basic knowledge?
     * Do they include enough information on how to generalize the approach to handle other cases, and highlight major issues to consider?
     * Do the tutorials use commonly agreed on best practices?

+* **"Lessons Learned"/negative results article**
+    * Is the motivation for the approach clearly described and reasonable given existing literature?
+    * Is the procedure used fully described (and derived mathematically if appropriate) to enable a reader to reproduce the results?
+    * Are any needed supported files provided?
+    * Has data analysis been performed in conformance with best practices?

 ## The Revision Process